AguaClara/String-Digester/TricklingFilter_Final_Report.md

 |  4.00   |  80-240   |  $\small\geq$ 800  |

 <div class="alert alert-block alert-danger">
-Give table a title (and preferably a table number)

 When do you want a higher or lower flow rate?
 </div>